Jones-Medical-Biology/sausage/README.md

 Started constructing types and began to test a parser implementation using Tsoding's JSON parser YouTube video as reference.
 The corresponding repo: https://github.com/tsoding/haskell-json

+### 2024-03-07
+We will want to increase the priority of the AI component in light of the new scholarship/grant opportunity.